-Segment A - Coit Road to CR 161/Future Ridge Road - As described under the Purple Alternative, Segment A begins at an at-grade intersection at existing US 380 and Coit Road with three travel lanes in the eastbound direction and three travel lanes with two left-turn lanes in the westbound direction separated by a wide median (intended as an interim design solution with the travel lanes converting to frontage roads and the median reserved to accommodate future freeway mainlanes).
-Just east of Lakewood Drive, the at-grade freeway section along the existing US 380 alignment would begin with four travel lanes in each direction separated by a center concrete barrier and 2-lane one-way frontage roads on both sides of the mainlanes to provide access to the local roadway network.
-The freeway would bridge over future Independence Parkway and continue east where it would be elevated over N. Custer Road where a DDI would be constructed to connect local traffic with the frontage road system.
+Segment A - Coit Road to CR 161/Future Ridge Road - As described under the Purple Alternative, would have 8 freeway mainlanes (4 in each direction) and 2-lane one-way frontage roads on both sides of the mainlanes at Coit Road, matching the at-grade freeway section proposed under the US 380 Prosper-Frisco project (CSJs 0135-11-024, 0135-10-065, and 0135-02-068, anticipated to be environmentally cleared in July 2023).
+The mainlanes between Coit Road and Lakewood Drive will be constructed under the US 380 Prosper-Frisco project, with the frontage roads constructed under the US 380 McKinney project through the same limits.
+East of Lakewood Drive, the at-grade freeway section along the existing US 380 alignment would transition to an elevated freeway bridging over future Independence Parkway and continue east and elevated over N. Custer Road where a traditional diamond interchange would be constructed to connect local traffic with the frontage road system.
 As the alignment continues east, it would be elevated over N. Stonebridge Drive.
-After crossing N. Stonebridge Drive, the alignment would be lowered (depressed) passing under Fleetwood Street before climbing back above grade as it curves north on new location past the future connection to W. University Drive (existing US 380).
-The alignment would stay elevated on bridge over Wilson Creek then on earthen embankment with bridged/grade-separated crossings of CR 124/future Wilmeth Drive, future Bloomdale Road, and CR 161/future Ridge Road before tying into Segment E. Frontage roads on both sides of the mainlanes would be carried throughout Segment A from Lakewood Drive to CR 161/future Ridge Road.
+After crossing N. Stonebridge Drive, the alignment would transition to a lowered (depressed) freeway passing under Fleetwood Street before climbing back above grade as it curves north on new location past the future connection to W. University Drive (existing US 380).
+The alignment would stay elevated on bridge over Wilson Creek then on earthen embankment with bridged/grade-separated crossings of CR 124/future Wilmeth Road, future Bloomdale Road West, then transitioning to an at-grade freeway section crossing under CR 161/future Ridge Road before tying into Segment E. Frontage roads on both sides of the mainlanes would be carried throughout Segment A from Coit Road to CR 161/future Ridge Road.
+The proposed ROW width along Segment A varies from approximately 260 feet to 432 feet along existing US 380 between Coit Road and CR 161/future Ridge Road (tie-in to Segment E).